-In the SCCS Notes of Guidance 11th revision (Table 5 in the SCCS document of October 2021), values are provided for the amount of product exposure an individual consumer could experience in g product per day, for 17 different cosmetic products, and as calculated in mg/kg bw/day (see Table 4).
+In the SCCS Notes of Guidance 11th revision (Table 5 in the SCCS document of October 2021), values are provided for the amount of product exposure an individual consumer could

-To estimate a systemic exposure dose (SED) following dermal exposure, the standard worst case deterministic aggregate Tier 1 exposure assessment approach, as per the SCCS 11th revision of the Notes of Guidance, has been performed and is presented in Table 5, with the addition of an 18th product type - hydroalcoholic fragrances.
+To estimate a systemic exposure dose (SED) following dermal exposure, the standard worst case deterministic aggregate Tier 1 exposure assessment approach, as per the SCCS 11^{th} revision of the Notes of Guidance, has been performed and is presented in Table 5, with the addition of an 18^{th} product type - hydroalcoholic fragrances.
 In this approach the exposures for individual product types are calculated, but also aggregated in a worst-case assumption.
 This exposure scenario assumes 100% occurrence of Hexyl Salicylate at the maximum use concentrations in cosmetic products used simultaneously by an individual in a day, which is highly unrealistic.